 - How pursing the degree will affect their personal relationships and personal plans

 The proportion of students that say they are interested in a non-MBA business degree has increased over the past five years; this is likely driven by growth in degree options like Master of Analytics and Master of Entrepreneurship programs.
 Click here for more details on Master of Analytics programs.

 What are the key decisions to make along the way when you decide what type of degree to get?

-Prospective students whose first choice was the MBA also considered Master of Finance and Master of Management degrees.
+In the GMAC 2016 Prospective Students Survey Report, prospective students whose first choice was the MBA also considered Master of Finance and Master of Management degrees.
 Among those whose first choice was Master of Management, they also considered Master of Global Management, Master of Finance, and the One Year MBA.

 Here are some of the other disciplines that students tended to consider together: